UPDATE: AT&T TV Now’s live TV streaming plans are no longer available to new subscribers. The service has merged with AT&T TV. Learn more here.

 Right now, let’s take a closer look at AT&T TV Now and what you need to know before you sign up…

-AT&T TV Now’s latest streaming TV plans both include HBO.
-The more affordable Plus package is priced at $50 per month and comes with more than 45 channels, including local stations where available.
+AT&T TV Now’s most expensive streaming plan includes HBO Max and Cinemax.
+After an April 2020 price adjustment, the more affordable Plus package is priced at $55 per month and comes with more than 45 channels.

-For $70 per month, the Max plan has some live sports networks that you don’t get with the cheaper bundle.
+For $80 per month, the Max plan has some live sports networks that you don’t get with the base package.

 |AT&T TV Now Plus: 45+ channels||AT&T TV Now Max: 60+ channels|